Big Tech companies sink, pushing Nasdaq composite down 2.5%

 AP Business Writers

-Technology companies led stocks mostly lower on Wall Street in afternoon trading Thursday, as investors weighed the implications of higher interest rates as the Federal Reserve prepares to begin raising rates next year to fight inflation.
+Technology companies led stocks lower on Wall Street Thursday as investors weighed the implications of higher interest rates on the market.
+The declines came a day after the Federal Reserve said it’s preparing to begin raising rates next year to fight inflation.

-The S&P 500 was down 0.7% as of 3:38 p.m.
-Eastern, erasing nearly all of its gains from the day before.
-The Dow Jones Industrial Average was little changed.
-The tech-heavy Nasdaq fell 2.1%, on pace for its biggest drop since September.
+The S&P 500 fell 0.9%, erasing about half of its gains from the day before.
+The Nasdaq slid 2.5%, its biggest drop since September, as Big Tech heavyweights like Apple and Microsoft fell.
+The Dow Jones Industrial Average slipped 0.1%

-Small company stocks also fell, sending the Russell 2000 index 1.9% lower.

-The sell-off, which gained momentum as the day went on, marks a reversal from Wednesday, when technology sector stocks led a market rally following the central bank’s latest interest rate and economic policy update.
+The sell-off, which gained momentum as the day went on, was a reversal from a day before, when technology sector stocks led a market rally following the Fed’s latest interest rate and economic policy update.

-Several big technology companies were among the decliners.
-Apple slid 3.4% and Microsoft was down 2.4%.

-Large technology companies have benefitted greatly from low interest rates, which make their valuations more attractive.
-The sector could continue to slip, analysts said, as investors factor in rising interest rates through 2022.
+The central bank signaled plans to speed up its reduction in monthly bond purchases that have helped maintain interest rates low.
+The shift in policy sets the stage for the Fed to begin raising rates sometime next year.

+Large technology companies often have lofty valuations based on assumptions about their profitability going far into the future.
+Investors tend to accept those higher valuations more easily when interest rates are extremely low, giving them fewer alternatives for returns.
+With interest rates poised to rise, investors are rethinking the high valuations they put on tech giants.

 Inflation has been a growing concern throughout 2021.
 Higher raw materials costs and supply chain problems have been raising overall costs for businesses, which have raised prices on goods to offset the impact.
 Consumers have so far absorbed those price increases, but they are facing persistent pressure from rising prices and that could eventually prompt a pullback in spending.
 Any pullback in spending could then crimp economic growth.